 - Completely finish one section or one room before going onto the next section or room.

 - Remember to take an AFTER photo as you complete each section of a room and then each room.

-Check back next week for the Finale – Set Task Reminders and Celebrate
+This is the link for the Finale – Set Task Reminders and Celebrate